VicSchbt/PERSO-guess-number-console-app/README.md

 ### 2️⃣ Level 2: UX and Robustness Improvements
 6. Allow the user to choose the range of numbers (e.g., between 1 and N).✅
 7. Handle input errors (e.g., prevent non-numeric inputs).✅
-8. Add an attempt counter with motivational messages ("Almost there!", "You're close!").
+8. Add an attempt counter with motivational messages ("Almost there!", "You're close!").✅
 9. Provide an option to replay without restarting the application.
 10. Add an "Easy" mode (unlimited attempts) and a "Hard" mode (limited attempts).